inls161/pandoc-practice/lydiatnguyen.md

 * * *

-GitHub Username:
+GitHub Username: lydiatnguyen
-Today's date:
+Today's date: 07-12-17

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?
+*GitHub
+*Jekyll
+*CodeAnywhere

-Which have you found most potentially useful?
+# Which have you found most potentially useful?
+**GitHub**

-Why?
+## Why?
+It is easy to use and makes the most sense to me.

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?
+CodeAnywhere

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?
+There is so much to navigate on the commandline and knowing what to do when can be confusing.
+It is very easy to get lost and then feel left behind and like I am scrambing to understand.

-What tools would you like to learn more about?
+# What tools would you like to learn more about?
+I am unsure about my answer to this right now.
 * * *

 ***When you are finished with the questions in file:***